Monday, August 30, 2010

 Monday, August 2, 2010

-THE BIG CHEESE OF CENTRAL JERSEY.
+THE NEW, BIG CHEESE OF CENTRAL JERSEY.

 On March 1, 1932, the kidnapping of the Lindbergh baby was called the crime of the century.
 The abduction happened at aviation hero Charles "Lucky Lindy" Lindbergh's farm house in East Amwell, near Hopewell, Mercer County.
 That makes it and the boy's resulting death, the biggest news event in Central Jersey history.TWO YEARS LATER, BRUNO RICHARD HAUPTMANN WAS ARRESTED, TRIED AND FOUND GUILTY OF FIRST DEGREE MURDER.
 DESPITE PROCLAIMING HIS INNOCENCE TILL THE END, HE WAS ELECTROCUTED ON APRIL 3, 1936.